multiple-states/bread-butter/README.md

 Version Log
 --------------

+*v0.11.0*
+* Remove bootstrap as a submodule.
+* Remove all bootstrap styling and structure from the css and html.

 *v0.10.1*
 * Remove styling from the html tag
-* Adde default code in .htaccess to allow cross domain font requests in all browsers
+* Add default code in .htaccess to allow cross domain font requests in all browsers
 * Exclude Modernizer from the bower_concat task and add it to the uglify task and include in header.php
 * Remove old SITE_ROOT variable from functions.php
 * Added grunt-newer plugin to help with grunt-watch speed issues